Some useful tips to help you use the site.

 Unfortunately this is not a service we offer.

 Creative Spaces is a program of the City of Melbourne’s Arts Melbourne Branch that identifies, refurbishes and manages space for the creative sector.
-It manages over 200 artists and organisations across five buildings within Melbourne and runs an award winning website that allows users to list and find thousands of arts spaces.
+It manages a variety of artists and organisations across selected buildings within Melbourne and runs an award winning website that allows users to list and find thousands of arts spaces.
 The website is a national resource of available space to develop or show creative work.
 Read more about the program: About Us